kapilraajP/module-ballerinax-googleapis.people/README.md

 ## Connector Overview

 The Google People Ballerina Connector allows you to access the Google People API Version V1 through Ballerina.
 The connector can be used to implement some of the most common use cases of Google People.
-The connector provides the capability to programmatically manage contacts and contact groups, CRUD operations on contacts and contact groups operations through the connector endpoints and listener for the events created in the contacts.
+The connector provides the capability to programmatically manage contacts and contact groups, CRUD operations on contacts and contact groups operations through the connector endpoints.

 # Prerequisites